smacz18267/Intrusion-Detection-System/README.md

 # Intrusion-Detection-System

-This repository contains an advanced stock prediction system that uses a deep-learning model to predict stock prices based on historical data and technical indicators.
-The project is organized into separate backend and frontend folders.
+This repository contains a real-time Intrusion Detection System (IDS) that monitors network traffic and system events to identify potential security threats.
+It utilizes Flask and Flask-SocketIO for real-time alerting, and deep learning models for advanced anomaly detection.

-**Disclaimer:** This project is a research and educational prototype.
-Stock prediction is inherently uncertain, and this model should not be used for real-world trading without extensive testing, validation, and risk management.
+**Disclaimer:** This project is for research and educational purposes.
+It is not intended for production use without thorough validation, security auditing, and proper deployment measures.

 ## Table of Contents